pls-shareit/web/README.md

  1. Install [Node.js](https://nodejs.org).

-    This is the language that Webpack and Vue tooling is written in.
+    This is the language that tooling for Vue is written in.

  2. Install [Yarn](https://yarnpkg.com).